 Yoga: Every Dzogchen Center retreat offers methods of cultivating the mind through physical practices.
 These simple and relaxing postures are led by senior students of Lama Surya who have developed personalized methods of integrating these ancient Indian exercises with present awareness.

 Meals: At our retreats the food is very good.
-It is vegetarian.
-Since we eat in noble silence, you can really taste it, and enjoy it.
+We offer plenty of vegetarian options and can accommodate vegan diets.
+Since we eat in noble silence, you can really taste and enjoy it.